A Definitive Guide About UK immigration rules

 Danielle also has a track record of making successful claims outside of the Immigration Rules for her clients.
 This type of application is appropriate if there are insurmountable obstacles to returning to your country of origin and may be recommended if the criteria for asylum are too difficult to prove.
 Similarly, Danielle has experience making successful statelessness applications for those who are not able to acquire nationality of any country.

 Those who do not want to live in the UK for an extended period of time, nor work in the UK, but who merely want to come as a visitor for (typically) 6 months or less, should get in touch so that we can make a visitor visa application.

 For a General Visitor visa, the key things to prove are that: the applicant will leave the UK at the end of the visit; the applicant is genuinely coming to the UK as a visitor and that the applicant has the funds and accommodation available for the proposed trip.

-Finally, in order to be able to stay in the UK on a permanent basis, one must acquire indefinite leave to remain/permanent residence.
+Finally, in order to be able to stay in the UK on a permanent basis, one must acquire indefinite leave to remain / long residence.
 This can be achieved in a number of ways and usually requires a certain period of continuous residence in the UK.
-More information is available here.